-Thank you to members from Bishop Museum and the Oahu Invasive Species Committee for their commitment to helping in developing this event!
+Thank you to members from Bishop Museum for their commitment to helping in developing this event!
 This list will be used at both the Regional and State Finals levels of competition in Hawaii in addition to the National Herpetology List available on www.soinc.org.

 HSSO Regional Tournaments

 Science Olympiad Invitational Tournaments allow Science Olympiad teams to participate in “practice” tournaments that do not impact regional or state advancement or rankings, but are often used as tryouts for team members and to form official teams which do advance.
 Across the country, many middle and high schools host these events to give teams a chance to perfect their devices, get a feel for the difficulty level of tests and labs, and see a real tournament in action.
 Sometimes, just being there to observe gives a coach the inside track to better coach a Science Olympiad team.
 Participation in Science Olympiad Invitational Tournaments is optional but every little bit of context helps!

 DIVISIONS A, B & C